emvaized/selecton-extension/README.md

 - Advanced buttons editor, which allows to quickly turn on/off buttons and change their order with drag'n'drop
 - Cloud sync of settings using browser account sync
 - Ability to turn on/off background blur for tooltip and hover panels

+---

+### Links to my other browser extensions
+[Circle Mouse Gestures](https://github.com/emvaized/circle-mouse-gestures) – better mouse gestures, with visual representation of all available actions
+[Google Tweaks](https://github.com/emvaized/google-tiles-extension) – set of tweaks for Google search page to make it easier to use